-Please feel free to copy, paste and edit the following materials to make your own documents for your own use.
+Please feel free to copy, paste, and edit the following materials to create your own documents for your own use.
 If you have any questions or run into difficulty, you may reach out to us at email@example.com Also, please let us know where you are planning to have your meeting so we can connect you with like minded people in your area.

 GUIDE FOR FACILITATORS

 This format has been created with the intent of making leading a Prescription Medication Withdrawal and Recovery Meeting doable for anyone.
 It is intended to be used ONLY in conjunction with reliable drug safety resources.
 We suggest starting with the information and tools available through Data Based Medicine at both Rxisk.org and TaperMD.com, withdrawal resources such as those that can be found at Mad In America (madinamerica.com/drug-withdrawal-resources/), Will Hall’s Harm Reduction Guide (can be downloaded at willhall.net/comingoffmeds/) and the Inner Compass Initiative (see theinnercompass.org).
 A more complete list can be found on the Suggested Resources page our website at warmnetwork.net.
 We urge groups to keep in touch as we seek to form a unified network of groups.

 Materials such as this guide, group format, readings, and outreach flyers, etc. can be downloaded, printed, and kept in a notebook or binder for use at meetings.
 We suggest you choose a name for your group and tweak the format to suit your needs.
 The format is there to help you facilitate a meeting but does not have to be followed exactly.
 We trust you will find what works for you.
 Insert readings into page protectors and give them to volunteer readers at the meeting to increase group member participation.
 At first you may just want to read them.
 To keep our network meetings uniform (similar meetings in different locations) we discourage major edits to the format and readings, however if you feel changes are needed, please contact us to advise us.